 Our aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world.
-The curriculum teaches children key knowledge about how computers and computer systems work, and how they are designed and programmed.
-We also teach e-safety to ensure children understand how to use technology sensibly and safely.
-We use a scheme called Purple Mash to support teaching and learning,a scheme which ensures progression in knowledge and understanding
+The curriculum will teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
+Learners will have the opportunity to gain an understanding of computational systems of all kinds, whether or not they include computers.

 Design and Technology

-Technology provides pupils with the opportunity to develop logical thinking alongside practical construction skills.
 Through a variety of creative and practical activities children at Great Bowden are taught the knowledge, understanding and skills needed to engage in the process of designing and making.
 Children design, make and evaluate in a range of contexts to develop functional products.
-The National Curriculum is the basis for our work in Design and Technology and we use the Design and Technology Association's "Projects on a Page" as our scheme of work.
-We link this into our topics and themes.
+The National Curriculum is the basis for our work in Design and Technology, and we use the Design and Technology Association's "Projects on a Page" as our scheme of work.
+We link this into our topics and themes where we can.
 This provides a coherent skills and knowledge progression.